 12. The term “may” is used in the permissive sense.

-13. The Dean of Students is the person designated by the University President to be responsible for the administration of the Student Code.
+13. The Managing Director for Student Affairs is the person designated by the University President to be responsible for the administration of the Student Code.

 14. The term “policy” means the written regulations of the University as found in, but not limited to, the Student Code, Residential Life Lease and Dining Agreement, the University Technology policy, and Graduate/Undergraduate Catalogs.